lowRISC/opentitan/util/ipgen/README.md

-# Ipgen: Generate IP blocks from IP templates
+# ipgen: Generate IP blocks from IP templates

-Ipgen is a tool to produce IP blocks from IP templates.
+ipgen is a tool to produce specialized IP blocks from IP templates.

 IP templates are highly customizable IP blocks which need to be pre-processed before they can be used in a hardware design.
-In the pre-processing ("rendering"), which is performed by the ipgen tool, templates of source files, written in the Mako templating language, are converted into "real" source files.
+Templates of source files, written in the [Mako templating language](https://www.makotemplates.org/), are converted into "real" source files by a pre-processing step which is performed by the ipgen tool.
-The templates can be customized through template parameters, which are available within the templates.
+We refer to this step as "rendering", a term which is borrowed from the Mako project and other templating frameworks.
+"Rendering" takes a set of argument parameters and uses them to resolve all template parameters defined by the template.
+The result of this process is normally written back to disk as a complete IP block, ready to be instantiated in a design.

+Creating a completely unique instance of a template is not a trivial task.
+This is known as "uniquification", and is a common problem to be overcome in IP management for SoC integrators.
+We need to consider challenges such as symbol namespace resolution and compilation unit scoping in downstream tooling.
+As an example, a C++ compiler can use name mangling as one way to achieve uniquification.
+See the [Limitations](#limitations) section below for details of what cannot currently be achieved with the ipgen tool.

-Ipgen is a command-line tool and a library.
+ipgen is a command-line tool and a library.
-Users wishing to instantiate an IP template or query it for template parameters will find the command-line application useful.
+Users wishing to instantiate an IP template or query it for template parameters will find the command-line interface to ipgen useful.
-For use in higher-level scripting, e.g. within [topgen](../topgen/README.md) using ipgen as Python library is recommended.
+For use in higher-level scripting flows (e.g. within [topgen](../topgen/README.md)), using ipgen as a Python library is recommended.

 ## Anatomy of an IP template

-An IP template is a directory with a well-defined directory layout, which mostly mirrors the standard layout of IP blocks.
+An IP template is a directory with a well-defined layout.
+It is structured as follows:

-An IP template directory has a well-defined structure:

-* The IP template name (`<templatename>`) equals the directory name.
+* The directory name must equal the IP template name (`<templatename>`).
-* The directory contains a file `data/<templatename>.tpldesc.hjson` containing all configuration information related to the template.
+* The directory must contain a [Template description file](#template-description-file-tpldeschjson).\
+  This file, located at `data/<templatename>.tpldesc.hjson`, contains all configuration information related to the template.
-* The directory also contains zero or more files ending in `.tpl`.
+* The directory may contain [templated files](#source-file-templates-tpl-files) with the extension `.tpl`.\
+  These files are [Mako](https://www.makotemplates.org/) templates, which are rendered into source files at the same relative paths in the output directory.

-  These files are Mako templates and rendered into an file in the same location without the `.tpl` file extension.
+The rendering process recursively copies all files which are not templates directly to the output directory, and applies the template parameters to [templated files](#source-file-templates-tpl-files) to create specialized source files in the same relative locations in the output directory (but with the `.tpl` file extension removed).
+Hence, the outputted IP block directory has a very similar structure to the IP template directory.

-### The template description file
+### Template description file (`.tpldesc.hjson`)

-Each IP template comes with a description itself.
-This description is contained in the `data/<templatename>.tpldesc.hjson` file in the template directory.
+Each IP template comes with a description file, located at `data/<templatename>.tpldesc.hjson` in the template directory.
-The file is written in Hjson.
+The file is written in [hjson](https://hjson.github.io/).

-It contains a top-level dictionary, the keys of which are documented next.
+The description file is used to define the template parameters used by `.tpl` templated files within the directory.
+When rendering a template, values for each of these parameters can be passed to the tool to specialize the generated block.
+Each template parameter may also specify a default value to use if no input is given for that parameter.

+The '.tpldesc.hjson' file is structured as a single top-level object (*dictionary*), with a single key `template_param_list`.
+The value of `template_param_list` is an array (*list*) of template parameters, each of which is an object with the key/values defined in [the following section](#list-of-template-parameters-template_param_list).

-#### List of template parameters: `template_param_list`
+#### List of template parameters (`template_param_list`)

 Keys within `template_param_list`: